kinecosystem/kin-website-docs/docs/kin-architecture-overview.md

 ## Kin Blockchain Service

-The Kin Foundation (and its partners) are responsible for managing two key components in the Kin architecture.
+The Kin Ecosystem (and its partners) are responsible for managing two key components in the Kin architecture (Horizon and the Kin Blockchain).
+As a developer you are not responsible for managing or working with them, but it's necessary to understand the full architecture of a Kin app.

 ### Horizon servers

 Horizon servers provide REST API access to the Kin Blockchain.
+Developers do not interact with horizon directly, this happens "under the hood" via our Kin SDKs.
 There are two Horizon server endpoints: one for the production environment and one for testing.
 Kin SDKs come preconfigured with variables to pick which blockchain environment to use.

 ### Kin Blockchain